‘Magic’ Self Saucing Lemon Pudding

 When you put it in the oven covered in liquid, it’s hard to believe it’ll actually work, but I promise it does.
 It’s SO ridiculously simple!

 Love lemon desserts?
-More Scrummy Lane faves include lemon mascarpone layer cake or lemon curd cake (great for birthdays and afternoon tea!), lemon bakewell slices, 6-ingredient ricotta lemon loaf cake or lemon posset.
+More Scrummy Lane faves include lemon mascarpone layer cake or lemon curd cake (great for birthdays and afternoon tea!), lemon bakewell slices, 6-ingredient lemon and ricotta cake or lemon posset.

 Why you’ll love it